Cossack Heritage Trail

-Originally named “Tien Tsin” after the boat which carried the first settlers to the region in 1863, the town was once the Northwest’s main shipping port.
-The township was then renamed Cossack after the warship which carried the State’s governor, Frederick Weld to the Pilbara in 1871.
+Originally named “Tien Tsin” after the boat which carried the first settlers to the region in 1863, the town was once the North West’s main shipping port.
+The township was renamed Cossack after the warship that carried the State’s governor, Frederick Weld, to the Pilbara in 1871.

 The Cossack Trail

-The trail guides visitors to key significant features in Cossack spread over a distance of 5 km.
+The trail guides visitors to key significant features in Cossack spread over a distance of 5km.
 Participants have the option to walk or drive the trail depending on your preference.
-However, please bear in mind that it does get very hot in the Pilbara and there are no designated watering stations or shade.
+However, please bear in mind that it does get very hot in the Pilbara and there are no designated water stations or shade.

 While Cossack no longer supports a resident population, the following facilities and services are available:

 - Backpacker accommodation including shared TV, kitchen and bathroom facilities

 - Venue hire suitable for weddings and special occasions

 - Recreational activities include kayaking and Staircase to the Moon as well as observing estuarine wildlife including birds, turtles, mudskippers etc.